Concept · article 03 of 18

 If you run multiple shops, the location picker is the most important control in nouz.
 It's the single switch that determines which shop's data you're looking at on every tab.
 Get used to glancing at it whenever you open Home — especially first thing in the morning when you're still half asleep.

 Look at the top-right of Home.
 The location picker is a button showing the current shop's name with a small downward caret.
-Click it for a dropdown of every location you've created on your business — pick one, the picker closes, the page reloads scoped to the new one.
+Click it for a dropdown of every location you've created on your business — pick one, the picker closes, and the page reloads scoped to the new shop.
+It lives in the same top-right spot on every authed tab, and on mobile it collapses more compactly but works the same way.

 On mobile, the picker collapses into the header more compactly but works the same way.
 On every tab — Home, Revenue, Expenses, Products, Fixed Costs, P&L, Statistics — it lives in the same place.